OxEnsemble: Fair Ensembles for Low-Data Classification: Methods

 This formulation allows any group fairness definition that can be expressed as a function of per-group confusion matrices to be optimized.
 Because weights are selected using held-out data, we can enforce error-based criteria---such as equal opportunity or minimum recall---even when the base model overfits during training.
 In practice, we enforce fairness per member using the held-out data of their corresponding fold, and we optimize over accuracy together with an experiment-specific fairness constraint: either minimum recall or equal opportunity.

 \paragraph{Efficient ensembling of deep networks:} The main computational bottleneck in deep CNNs is the backbone.
 To avoid repeatedly running the same backbone for ensemble members, we concatenate all classifier heads on a shared backbone.
 During training, the loss is masked so only the relevant head is updated for each data point.
 When the backbone is pretrained and frozen,\footnote{Freezing the backbone helps prevent overfitting on small datasets.} this is equivalent to training each member independently while requiring only a single backbone pass.
 A related idea with backbone fine-tuning is described by \citet{chenGroupEnsembleLearning2020}.
 We use EfficientNetV2 \citep{tanEfficientNetV2SmallerModels2021} pretrained on ImageNet \citep{dengImageNetLargescaleHierarchical2009} as the backbone in all experiments.
+We show alternative, but qualitatively similar, results with MobileNetv3 in Appendix \ref{app:mobilenetv3} \citep{howardSearchingMobileNetV32019}.

 This yields substantial efficiency gains.
 Inference speed is essentially identical to a single ERM model, while training is somewhat slower due to multiple heads, but still much faster than training all members separately (which would be about $M\times$ slower for an M-member ensemble).
 Appendix~\ref{app:efficiency} provides empirical comparisons for the efficiency gains (see Tables \ref{tab:single_image_latency} and \ref{tab:runtime_comparison}), and Appendix~\ref{app:implementation} gives implementation details.
 To ensure robustness, each experiment is repeated over three train/test splits.